Tanq16/containerized-security-toolkit/README.md

 The image is called `sec_docker` and it has the [cli-productivity-suite](https://github.com/tanq16/cli-productivity-suite) preinstalled i.e., a funky shell along with customized `vim` and `tmux`.
 The base Dockerfiles also have the same experience to build off it.

-Make sure to read the conventions and example workflow.
-They are what work for me, but feel free to define your own.
+Read the conventions and example workflow.
+They work for me, but feel free to define your own.

 ---